oskarlh/ohlt/README.md

 ### Entities

-- *info_portal* and *info_leaf* ared used to create a portal from the leaf the *info_portal* is inside, to the selected leaf the *info_leaf* is inside.
+- *info_portal* and *info_leaf* are used to create a portal from the leaf the *info_portal* is inside, to the selected leaf the *info_leaf* is inside.
 Forces target leaf to be visible from the current one, making all entities visible.
 - *info_minlights* used to set minlights for textures, works on world geometry too.
 Works similarly to `_minlight` but per-texture.

 ### Textures